A Day to Play and Break Barriers for Girls in Sports

 Janelle, aka Coach Jay, is Thumbs Up on Breaking Barriers

 “Even when I was a young girl, I liked to play football and basketball, and I always got a hard time, like, ‘Why don’t you go play jump rope?
 Why do you have to come over here?’
-So I think that struggle of gender domination of certain sports can definitely drive young girls to shy away from playing them.
+So I think that struggle with certain sports can definitely drive young girls to shy away from playing them.
 It’s so important for me as a female coach to say, ‘Hey, I’m a girl, and I’m going to play, too.
 You want to play soccer?
 Let’s go play soccer.’”

 That’s why the day’s message was important for the handful of boys who came to the event, too.
 One boy was awestruck when he met Christie Rampone, the former captain of the U.S. Women’s National Soccer Team, three-time Olympic gold medalist, and two-time World Cup champion.